Zenoleader/MGS-Bot/README.md

 oof.png#2521- Co-founder of Mountain Gaming, Codes in LUA, Devloper(scripter) for FLOOR IS NEON RED on Roblox.
 BreadMaster🍞

-Purplecake613#4099- Co-founder of Mountain Gaming, Devloper(builder) for FLOOR IS NEON RED on Roblox. urg burg cheese meese🧀
+Purplecake613#4099- Co-founder of Mountain Gaming, Devloper(builder & scripter) for FLOOR IS NEON RED on Roblox and Mountain Gaming Studios Discord bot. urg burg cheese meese🧀

 ninjaxp30#4203- Developer(builder) for FLOOR IS NEON RED on Roblox